-SUGGESTED MODUS OPERANDI FOR THE TERMS OF REFERENCE FOR THE EVALUATION OF THE REVIEW OF SIGNIFICANT TRADE a) Assessment
+MODUS OPERANDI FOR THE TERMS OF REFERENCE FOR THE EVALUATION OF THE REVIEW OF SIGNIFICANT TRADE a) Assessment

-Terms of reference Proposed modus operandi i) The process used to select species for review (including the reliance on numerical data), and the species selected as a result There is no recorded detailed methodology for the initial selection of species for review [first DIRECTS paragraph b) of Resolution Conf 12.8 (Rev. CoP13)] or for the selection of species for detailed review and categorization [first DIRECTS paragraph g) of Resolution Conf 12.8 (Rev. CoP13)].
-In order for the advisory working group to assess the process, the existing procedures could be best described in writing by Secretariat staff in conjunction with the Animals and Plants Committee Chairs. ii) The process and means used to compile and review information concerning the implementation of Article IV, paragraphs 2 (a), 3 and 6 (a), for the selected species (including communications with the range States), and the subsequent use of this information by the Animals and Plants Committees for the categorization of species and the issuance of recommendations As a general rule, compilation of the information referred to in paragraphs g) to i) of Resolution Conf 12.8 (Rev. CoP13) is undertaken by consultants contracted by the Secretariat.
-With the assistance of an intern, the Secretariat can list the consultants used for recent reviews, detail the terms of reference that they were given and contact the consultants to ascertain the process and means that they used.
-The methodology for the review of this information and subsequent categorization of the species involved under paragraph k) of Resolution Conf 12.8 (Rev. CoP13) has not been recorded, but in order for the advisory working group to assess the process, the existing procedures could best be described in writing by Secretariat staff in conjunction with the Committee chairs. iii) The types and frequency of recommendations made This information has been provided in documents AC23/PC17 Doc.
-8.1 iv) The nature and rate of responses to recommendations, and problems identified The nature and rate of response from affected countries to recommendations made under the Review of Significant Trade and the problems identified could be determined from the Secretariat's correspondence archives by an intern.
-V) The use of the recommendations by range States as guidance for managing target species and other CITES-listed species with similar characteristics An assessment of this factor would be a major undertaking and could realistically only be done for those case studies referred to in paragraph b) below. vi) The nature and scale of the support provided to range States for implementing the recommendations, including field projects, financial aid and assistance in building local capacities A compilation of the support provided by the Secretariat to range States subject to recommendations could be accomplished by an examination of our archives by an intern.
-Detailing support provided by third parties (other countries, international donors, and industry groups) may be more difficult as this information may not be held centrally.
-Affected range States could however be requested to provide this information. vii) The ongoing process to monitor and review the implementation of recommendations, having regard to differing points of view as to where this Responsibility for the assessment of implementation is clearly set out in Resolution Conf.
-12.8 (Rev. CoP13) .
-The advisory working group can assess this.

-responsibility should lie viii) The impacts of the process on other aspects of CITES implementation, including how problems identified in the course of the review but not directly related to the implementation of Article IV, paragraphs 2 (a), 3 and 6 (a), were addressed Documents AC23/PC17 Doc.
+Terms of reference Proposed modus operandi i) The process used to select species for review (including the reliance on numerical data), and the species selected as a result The existing procedures will be described in writing by Secretariat staff in conjunction with the Animals and Plants Committee Chairs. ii) The process and means used to compile and review information concerning the implementation of Article IV, paragraphs 2 (a), 3 and 6 (a), for the selected species (including communications with the range States), and the subsequent use of this information by the Animals and Plants Committees for the categorization of species and the issuance of recommendations With the assistance of an intern, the Secretariat will list the consultants used for recent reviews, detail the terms of reference that they were given and contact the consultants to ascertain the process and means that they used.
+The existing procedures for the review of this information and subsequent categorization of the species involved under paragraph k) of Resolution Conf 12.8 (Rev. CoP13) will be described in writing by Secretariat staff in conjunction with the Committee chairs. iii) The types and frequency of recommendations made This information has been provided in documents AC23/PC17 Doc.
+8.1 iv) The nature and rate of responses to recommendations, and problems identified The nature and rate of response from affected countries to recommendations made under the Review of Significant Trade and the problems identified will be determined from the Secretariat's correspondence archives by an intern. v) The use of the recommendations by range States as guidance for managing target species and other CITES-listed species with similar characteristics An assessment of this factor will be done for those case studies referred to in paragraph b) below. vi) The nature and scale of the support provided to range States for implementing the recommendations, including field projects, financial aid and assistance in building local capacities A compilation of the support provided by the Secretariat to range States subject to recommendations will be accomplished by an examination of the Secretariat archives by an intern.
+Affected range States could be requested to provide information detailing support provided by third parties (e.g. other countries, international donors, and industry groups). vii) The ongoing process to monitor and review the implementation of recommendations, having regard to differing points of view as to where this responsibility should lie Responsibility for the assessment of implementation is clearly set out in Resolution Conf.
+12.8 (Rev. CoP13).
+The advisory working group can assess this. viii) The impacts of the process on other aspects of CITES implementation, including how problems identified in the course of the review but not directly related to the implementation of Article IV, paragraphs 2 (a), 3 and 6 (a), were addressed Documents AC23/PC17 Doc.
 8.1 list the nature and frequency of non-NDF recommendations made by the Committees.
-The advisory working group could reflect on the impact of these and the Review of Significant Trade and on other aspects of CITES implementation.
+The advisory working group will reflect on the impact of these and the Review of Significant Trade, and on other aspects of CITES implementation.